 Project Description :

-We are seeking a motivated student to aid us in capturing animals from the field, taking care of captive animals, and assisting with experiments.
-The student will gain experience and training in field work, animal behaviour experiment, 3D motion analysis technique, statistical methods, and mammalian anatomy.
+We are seeking motivated students to aid us in taking care of captive animals, assisting with experiments and analyzing data.
+The student will gain experience and training in animal behaviour experiment, 3D motion analysis technique and statistical methods.

 If you are interested in working with us, please submit your transcript and resume through BURA.
 We will contact you if we think you are suitable for our team.
 Thanks.